Customer Analytics: Types, Tools, and Benefits

 What is customer analytics?

 Customer analytics encompasses techniques like customer segmentation, social listening, customer journey mapping, A/B testing, predictive modeling, and data visualization.
-Customer analytics tools might include CRM software, web analytics tools, data analytics software, marketing analytics platforms, and e-commerce analytics platforms.

-Who are the professionals in customer analytics?
+Which professionals use customer analytics?

 1. Improve customer segmentation.